 As a HubSpot Partner Agency, we work really closely with the globals leaders in CRM and Marketing Automation software to create and execute these types of campaigns that provide real value and real results to our clients.
 Speaking of results, Forbes said recently that "the results should be noticeable in less than 30 days after implementation.
 For instance that for a company with sales in the low millions per year, the increase in sales should be about 10% annually."

 This isn’t just limited to businesses above or below a certain level of revenue.
-If your clients have a buyer’s journey, then let’s explore a solution that is targeted, helpful, and measurable.
+If your clients have a buyer’s journey, then let’s explore some inbound strategies that are targeted, helpful, and measurable.
 Oh, and human.